 The university's Division of Safety and Security is the only body authorized on campus to conduct air quality testing and take steps to remedy environmental factors such as air pollutants.
 The Division of Safety and Security has contracted a third party vendor to regularly test air quality inside the Flagg Building.
 The school has also successfully lobbied the construction management team to take added steps to clean the dust created from their work, and to install portable air scrubbers around the building.
 However, elevated concerns or specific inquires about the testing results must be directed to the only authorized office on campus: the Division of Health and Safety ([email protected]).

 Responding to students who requested to see blue light distress call boxes installed outside the Corcoran, we have arranged for their installation.
 Procurement is being finalized now, with installation expected soon.
-In the meantime, concerned students can consider using the GW PAL app, a mobile safety app for the university.
+In the meantime, concerned students can consider using the GW Guardian app, a mobile safety app for the university.

 Day to day facility issues, general concerns, questions, ideas, or any other requests for information about any Corcoran School renovations should be sent to Natasha Bailey, Assistant Director for Operations ([email protected])